 Keep a few work samples: Through the course of the year, add a few work samples from each subject area into each student’s pocket folder.
 The goal is to have representative samples from the beginning, middle, and end of the school year in order to demonstrate progress.
 A 2” pocket folder is usually adequate for one year’s worth of classes, but they are available in sizes up to 3.5” deep.
 To keep your record-keeping simple, remember the Peaceful Planning suggestion to save just enough so that you’re not overwhelmed with too much stuff when it is time to add notes to the student record booklets.

 At the beginning of the school year, use the appropriate Student Record booklet to briefly record what the student will be studying—including primary books, curriculum, and activities.
 If you’ve filled out the 12-Year Planner, you can simply transfer basic information to the Student Record, and add additional details.

 At the end of each semester or year, sort and review the work samples in the student’s folder.
-Write a few brief progress notes for each subject on the Student Record, and for high school, add the date the course was completed and a grade.
+Write a few brief progress notes for each subject on the Student Record, and for high school Class Profiles, add the date the course was completed and a grade.

 Returning to the work samples in the folder, choose 2-3 from each subject, and add to the cumulative binder behind the tab that corresponds to the student’s grade.
 You’ll have 12-18 samples from each year, which should provide a simple overview of educational progress.
 If you prefer to keep the record digitally, just scan the chosen samples and save to a file in the Google Drive or Dropbox.
 If you want to create a really interesting souvenir of your student’s work, bind it into a paperback or hardbound book.
 If nothing else, it will amuse your grandchildren when they reach school age.